 In 2016, we approved a share incentive plan, or the ESOP Plan, that permits the granting of options to purchase our ordinary shares.
 The maximum aggregate number of ordinary shares that may be issued pursuant to all awards under the ESOP Plan was 7,000,000.
-In 2017, we approved a new share incentive plan, or the 2017 ESOP Plan, that permits the granting of options, restricted shares, restricted share units, dividend equivalents, deferred shares, share payment and share appreciation rights.
-The 2017 ESOP Plan will become effective upon completion of this offering.
 As of the date of this prospectus, options to purchase 5,985,000 ordinary shares have been granted and outstanding under the ESOP Plan.
 The options granted are dependent on meeting the conditions of the ESOP Plan's exercisability event which includes the completion of the IPO or change of control.
 We will not recognize any compensation expense until the exercisability event occurs.
 As a result, we will incur future share-based compensation expenses upon the occurrence of the exercisability event, upon which the options will be accounted for as a cumulative compensation cost since the service inception date, with the remaining unrecognized compensation cost amortized over the remaining requisite service period.

-As of June 30, 2017, the unrecognized compensation expenses related to the non-vested share options amounted to US\$11.9 million, which will be recognized over the remaining requisite period when the exercisability event becomes probable.
+As of December 31, 2016, the unrecognized compensation expenses related to the non-vested share options amounted to \$11.9 million, which will be recognized over the remaining requisite period when the exercisability event becomes probable.
 Expenses associated with share-based compensation awards granted under our share incentive plan may materially reduce our future net income.
 However, if we limit the size of grants under our share incentive plan to minimize share-based compensation expenses, we may not be able to attract or retain key personnel.